Kent R. Raygor

 Constitutional Law

-Represented a developer against a Southern California Redevelopment agency concerning a conflict between the Reserved Powers Doctrine and the Contracts Clause.
-The tension between these two provisions created a problem when, after creating vested rights through an enforceable development agreement, a municipality enacted new ordinances rendering the approved development impermissible.
+Represented Lennar against a Redevelopment Agency concerning a conflict between the Reserved Powers Doctrine and the Contracts Clause.
+The tension between those provisions created a problem when, after creating vested rights through an enforceable development agreement, a municipality enacted ordinances purportedly rendering the development unlawful.

 CLP Investment v.
 United States of America; U.S. Army Corps of Engineers

-Represented a developer in an Equal Protection violation action against the U.S. and the U.S. Army Corps of Engineers concerning bad-faith and discriminatory conduct in connection with repeated and pretextual refusals to confirm that a residential project proposed by the developer complied with flowage easements and related rights in favor of the U.S.
+Represented a developer in an Equal Protection violation action against the U.S. Army Corps of Engineers concerning bad-faith and discriminatory conduct in connection with repeated and pretextual refusals to confirm that a residential project complied with flowage easements and related rights in favor of the U.S.

 Brad Pitt v.
 Playgirl

-Defended a magazine in a First Amendment and Right To Privacy case following its republication of nude photographs of Brad Pitt and Gwyneth Paltrow taken by a paparazzo while they were on vacation, which others had previously published in European tabloids.
+Defended a magazine in a First Amendment and Right to Privacy case following its republication of nude photographs of Brad Pitt and Gwyneth Paltrow taken by a paparazzo while they were on vacation, which other European tabloids had previously published.

 José Solano v.
 Playgirl

-Defended a magazine in a First Amendment and Right To Privacy case.
-A former Baywatch actor sued because the magazine had used his headshot in an article, which included no nudity, about ten male actors in Hollywood, and used his publicity still on the cover.
-The actor argued that he suffered a privacy invasion because the content of the magazine placed him in a false light.
-The Court granted summary judgment in favor of the magazine and ordered the actor to pay its attorneys' fees.
-That decision, however, was then reversed and remanded for trial in Solano v.
+Defended Playgirl against First Amendment and Right to Privacy claims made by a former Baywatch actor sued because the magazine had used his headshot in an article (which included no nudity) about ten male Hollywood actors and used his publicity still on the cover.
+The actor argued that the magazine’s content placed him in a false light.
+The court granted judgment in favor of the magazine and ordered the actor to pay its attorneys’ fees.
+That decision, however, then was reversed and remanded in Solano v.
 Playgirl, 292 F.3d 1078 (9th Cir.
 2002), after which the case settled.

 Jennifer Aniston v.
 Man's World Publications

-Defended two magazines in a First Amendment, Right To Privacy, and right of publicity case filed by Jennifer Aniston over the publication of a topless photograph taken by a paparazzo, ending in a settlement on the first day of a jury trial.
+Defended magazines in a First Amendment, Right to Privacy, and right of publicity case filed by Jennifer Aniston over the publication of a topless photograph, ending in a settlement on the first day of trial.

 People v.
-Martin Scorcese, Universal/MCA Pictures, Cineplex Odeon
+Martin Scorsese, Universal/MCA Pictures, Cineplex Odeon

-Represented Martin Scorcese, Universal/MCA, and Cineplex Odeon in First Amendment cases, successfully blocking attempted censorship of the film The Last Temptation of Christ under blasphemy, picketing, obscenity, and other laws.
+Represented Martin Scorsese, Universal/MCA, and Cineplex Odeon in First Amendment cases around the country, successfully blocking attempts to censor the 1988 film The Last Temptation of Christ from exhibition under blasphemy, picketing, obscenity, and other laws.

 Trademark